RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Qualitative Analysis

-Table \ref{tab:example_tabmwp_pos} shows the in-context examples selected to help solve a representative example problem from the TabMWP dataset.
-We see that RetICL's selections tend to follow a surprising pattern: the first selected example is seemingly unrelated to the current problem, while the second selected example has similar reasoning steps to the current problem.
+Table \ref{tab:example_tabmwp_pos} shows in-context examples selected for a problem from the TabMWP dataset.
+RetICL's selections tend to follow a surprising pattern: the first example is seemingly unrelated to the current problem, while the second example has similar reasoning steps to the current problem.
 This strategy has several implications.
 First, it suggests that RetICL can infer reasoning steps from the current problem and select examples based on this information.
-Second, it shows that there may be a benefit to a diverse set of examples in the prompt, possibly because an unrelated first example prevents overfitting to example solutions, or because there is some subtle benefit to seeing different kinds of calculations earlier in the context.
-We note that the incorrect solutions tend to be caused by either cases where RetICL diverges from the previously described strategy and selects an unrelated second example, or selects a second example that is similar to the current problem but requires a slightly different reasoning strategy.
-These failure cases imply that RetICL could benefit from training improvements to make its policy more consistent and stable, as well as architectural improvements of the model to be more accurate in inferring reasoning strategy from problem statement.
+Second, it suggests that diversity of examples may help prevent overfitting to particular features in the examples.
+Problem solving errors tend to be caused by either RetICL selecting an unrelated second example or the second example being similar to the current problem but requiring a slightly different solution strategy.
+Therefore, RetICL can benefit from policy consistency regularizations and improvements to the retriever model to learn more accurate solution strategy representations.